gravity-ui/uikit/src/components/Menu/README.md

 import {Menu} from '@gravity-ui/uikit';
 ```

-The `Menu` component makes it easy to create views for actions lists.
+The `Menu` component enables easily creating views for action lists.

-`Menu` has dedicated components for items (`Menu.Item`) and a groups (`Menu.Group`).
+It has dedicated components for items (`Menu.Item`) and groups (`Menu.Group`).
 You can combine them to create more complex menus.

 <!--LANDING_BLOCK
 <ExampleBlock